 Lisa showed an interest in the visual arts at a very young age, and her parents encouraged this by enrolling her in various coursework in art technique throughout her life.
 An equally important love in Lisa’s young life was zoology.
 She would sit for hours in the yard observing insects.
-She attended Florida State University, and later transferred to Florida Atlantic University to work on a degree in biology.
+She attended Florida State University, and later transferred to Florida Atlantic University for a degree in biology.
 Since then, she has worked as a wildlife biologist, animal registrar, recorded chimpanzee behavior as part of a project set up by The Jane Goodall Institute, and worked with sawgrass on an Everglades restoration project.
 During the same time period, she painted masterpiece reproductions, by such popular artists as Miro, Picasso and Matisse, for an art reproduction company.

 Lisa’s work appears in private collections internationally.
 She is published in Coastal Living magazine, and her artwork was chosen to decorate their Apollo Beach, Florida, Idea House.
-She served on the board of Gala Corina, a non-profit arts organization in Tampa, Florida, and produced an annual art show with a roster of more than 100 artists.
+She served on the board of Gala Corina, a non-profit arts organization in Tampa, Florida, and produced an annual art show with a roster of more than 100 artists and 5,000 patrons on opening night.
 She was a top 3 finalist in the category of Best Local Visual Artist for Creative Loafing magazine’s 2008 Best of the Bay awards.
 One of her pieces was chosen by the Westshore Alliance Public Art Committee in Tampa, Florida for their 2007 banner program and was on display in the Westshore district of Tampa during the Spring of 2007.
 Her artwork was also featured in a video commissioned by the Tampa Chamber of Commerce to promote the city nationally called Creative City.
 She earned the nickname “the bug lady” because she created an entire art exhibit, including a functioning 6 foot tall can of Raid, on the conservation of beneficial insects.